joseda7/3d-eye/README.md

 Now in the project directory, you can run: \
 `npm run dev` \
-Runs the app in the development mode
+Runs the app in the development mode.
+Follow the instructions in the console, open the browser and you will see the project running.

 `npm test` \
 Launches the test runner in the interactive watch mode.